Preliminary evidence for a virial shock around the Coma galaxy cluster: VERITAS -ray ring around Coma

-A more reliable way to estimate the significance of the extended emission is to apply the same elliptical templates to a large sample ($\sim 1000$) of mock significance maps, containing random noise but no signal.
-We prepare these maps by injecting Poisson noise at the observed background level to the VERITAS mosaic template, integrating over the same $\theta=0.2\dgr$ beam, and converting to a significance map using either the mean background or a simulated $\myw=0.5\dgr$ wobble-mode background.
+Any extended, $\gtrsim \thetar=0.5\dgr$ feature would be partly erased by the ring background model.
+Hence, $S$ can substantially underestimate the true significance of an extended structure such as a thick ring.
+A more reliable estimate of the signal significance may be obtained by applying the same elliptical ring template presented in \S\ref{sec:NominalSignificance} to mock significance maps, based on random photon noise but no signal, and analyzing the resulting $S$ distribution.
+We prepare $>10^4$ such mock maps, by generating Poisson noise flux at the observed background level, filtering the flux through the $0.5$ wobble mode acceptance of VERITAS, integrating over the same $\theta=0.2\dgr$ beam using the ring background model, and computing the per-pixel significance using the likelihood ratio method.

-None of the resulting mock maps shows a signal as strong as the observed $S=3.3\sigma$, so we extrapolate to the high significance levels assuming a Gaussian distribution.
-The resulting significance levels are shown as dashed curves in Figure \ref{fig:ComaVerBin}, for elliptical rings elongated in the East-West direction (based on 1000 maps at a given $\zeta$).
-If we make no a-priori assumption regarding the ring orientation $\phi$, but rather choose in each mock map the value $\phi$ that maximizes its nominal ring significance, we obtain higher mock detection levels, shown as dot-dashed contours in the figure (based on 200 maps, each scanned with $\Delta \phi=20\dgr$ tilt intervals).
-The results depend weakly (within the statistical fluctuations) on $\zeta$.

-The mock statistics indicate that the VERITAS ring presents at the $4.5\sigma$ confidence level if we assume that it is aligned with the LSS filament, and at $4.2\sigma$ confidence if we make no a-priori assumption regarding $\phi$.
-These conservative estimates are based on the mean background, and are approximately independent of $\myzeta$; higher, $\sim 5.5\sigma$ significance levels are obtained when wobble-mode is used to estimate the mock background.
-As we show in \S\ref{sec:Wobble} below, the detection significance for such extended structures is actually higher, $\geq 5.7\sigma$ for East-West alignment, and $\geq 5.4$ for arbitrary $\phi$.

-The signal is locally on the order of $\lesssim 10\%$ of the noise, and stronger than the average Galactic foreground at these energies\cite{AckermannEtAl12} (see \S\ref{sec:InverseCompton}).
-In the Coma region, the expected Galactic foreground is relatively low, spatially smooth, and featureless on $\lesssim0.5\dgr$ scales; see \S\ref{sec:Galactic}.
-Wobble-background subtraction is highly efficient in removing smooth foregrounds; a disadvantage is that it also removes much of the signal for extended sources.

-In wobble mode, an estimated background is subtracted based on a ring of radius $\myw$ around each pixel.
-This method, appropriate for point sources, distorts and smears out features extended over scales comparable or larger than $\myw$.
-As we show below, analyses of the \gama-ray features, of a histogram of the \gama-ray pixels, and of wobble simulations, indicate that the wobble subtraction reduces the significance of the extended features observed by at least $\Delta S=1.2\sigma$.
-Therefore, the corrected significance of a \gama-ray ring aligned with the LSS filament is estimated as $\geq 5.7\sigma$.